a0x8o/flink/docs/ops/config.md

 - `mesos.resourcemanager.tasks.container.image.name`: Image name to use for the container (**NO DEFAULT**)

 - `mesos.resourcemanager.tasks.container.volumes`: A comma separated list of `[host_path:]`container_path`[:RO|RW]`.
 This allows for mounting additional volumes into your container. (**NO DEFAULT**)

+- `mesos.resourcemanager.tasks.container.docker.parameters`: Custom parameters to be passed into docker run command when using the docker containerizer.
+Comma separated list of `key=value` pairs. `value` may contain '=' (**NO DEFAULT**)

 - `high-availability.zookeeper.path.mesos-workers`: The ZooKeeper root path for persisting the Mesos worker information.